-Fast forward to February 2021 and reliance on calling – whether that be video or voice – is still very much our reality.
+Fast forward to right now and reliance on calling – whether that be video or voice – is still very much our reality.
 The majority of businesses now use cloud-based technologies to keep things ticking over and ensure employees and customers are connected.

 A surge in collaboration adoption

 Research from Cavell Group tells us that 77% of companies will have at least part of their workforce working remotely in 2021.
 On top of this, Cavell found that in 2020:

 - 24% of companies had all staff working at home